sirkitree/neosWhisper/README.md

 # Neos Whisper
-Utilize the OpenAI API to transcribe audio from the microphone, copying it to the operating system clipboard for easy pasting.
+Implements a websocket server which records microphone audio through PyAudio and transcribes the recording through the OpenAI API the returns the transcription as a string over the websocket.

 ## Installation
 `pip install -r requirements.txt`